Why a Healthy Ego Is A Good Thing [7 Benefits]

 7. Leadership and Decision-Making:

-• In leadership roles, a healthy ego is important.
+• A healthy self-concept is important in leadership roles.
 Balanced leaders inspire confidence, make decisions with conviction, and guide teams effectively.

-• Leadership requires a level of self-assuredness and belief in one’s abilities, which a healthy ego provides.
+• Leadership requires a level of self-assuredness and belief in one’s abilities, which a healthy self-identity provides.

 8. Emotional Well-Being: